Born in South Africa

 My Roots:

-As a child I was part of a nomadic family and lived also in Francistown in Botswana, Bulawayo in Zimbabwe and Johannesburg, Durban and Roodepoort in Southern Africa
+As a child I was part of a nomadic family.
+Born in Pretoria South Africa, I also lived in Francistown in Botswana, Bulawayo in Zimbabwe and Johannesburg, Durban and Roodepoort in South Africa.

 The influence of the sounds, colours, rhythm, vibrancy, art and artists of Africa and its history, has never left me and my life experience in Africa is still expressed through some of my art.